jgitlin-p21/chef-server/src/oc_erchef/schema/doc/setup_pgtap.md

-Setup Mac OS X for Running Chef Server pgTAP Tests
+Setup Mac OS X for Running CINC Server pgTAP Tests
 ==================================================

 For running on Mac OS X, [Postgres.app][] is hands-down the easiest.